ngrogg/kattis-solutions/README.md

 GroggPot is my solution to the problem "Pot" <br/>
 GroggTarifa is my solution to the problem "Tarifa" <br/>
 GroggND is my solution to the problem "No Duplicates" <br/>
+GroggTri is my solution to the problem "Tri" <br/>

 All solutions are in Python 3 unless noted otherwise!